atarazana/gramola-operator/part-2-1.md

 Great we're ready to create a CatalogSource that points to our bundle index.
 More information on this [here](./part-1-1.md#creating-the-bundle-index)

-Please note there are a coouple or operators we're insterested on:
+Please note there are a couple or operators we're interested on:

 * **Catalog Operator:** The Catalog Operator is responsible for resolving and installing CSVs and the required resources they specify.
 It is also responsible for watching CatalogSources for updates to packages in channels and upgrading them (optionally automatically) to the latest available versions.
 * **OLM Operator:** The OLM Operator is responsible for deploying applications defined by CSV resources after the required resources specified in the CSV are present in the cluster.